 Cleaning up the fillets

-You are almost done! now all that's left is to clean up and trim your fillets.
-The reason you do this is not only for presentation -- which matters, by the way -- but also because the edges of the fillets must be fairly uniform otherwise it will cook poorly: The edges will dry out before the center is cooked through.
+All that's left is to clean up and trim your fillets.
+The reason you do this is not only for presentation—which matters, by the way—but also because the edges of the fillets must be fairly uniform otherwise it will cook poorly: The edges will dry out before the center is cooked through.